Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/shadow.md

 When you choose this domain at 1st level, you gain proficiency in [[Stealth]] if you don't already have it.

 # Shadowling
-Starting at 1st level, when you take the [[hide]] action and successfully hide, you can turn invisible until the start of your next turn, or until you attack or cast a spell.
+Starting at 1st level, you can use your bonus action to [[hide]].
+When you take the [[hide]] action and successfully hide, you can turn invisible until the start of your next turn or until you attack or cast a spell.

 You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a short rest.